 1 – Lack of Sleep

 This is the obvious one, but it plagues so many!
-According to the American Sleep Association, more than 1/3 of Americans report getting less than 7 hours of sleep regularly.
+According to the American Sleep Association, over 1/3 of Americans report getting less than 7 hours of sleep regularly.
 The average person needs 8 hours of sleep!
-Women need even more sleep than men and need 8-10 hours of sleep.
+Women need even more sleep than men, requiring 8-10 hours of sleep.
 Unfortunately, many people are trying to squeak by on less than sufficient sleep.
-Sleep is when your body heals and if you aren’t getting enough sleep then your body doesn’t get the time it needs to heal.
+Sleep is when your body heals, and if you aren’t getting enough sleep, your body doesn’t get the time it needs to heal.
 Prioritizing quality sleep and implementing helpful tips for better sleep can go a long way in revitalizing your energy and overall well-being.
 Make time for sleep and follow these tips for better sleep!

 2 – Stress